-The cloud is most definitely a buzzword and as such there is no widely accepted definition of that it actually is.
-One fact is certain, whatever you are selling from blueberry pie to cleaning fluids, if you can describe it as cloud you will get more airtime.
+The cloud is most definitely a buzzword and as such there is no widely accepted definition of what it actually is.
+One fact is certain, whatever you are selling from blueberry pie to cleaning fluids, if you can describe it as cloud you will get more airtime in 2017.

-Ever since I stumbled on Arpanet, I dreamed of a cloud much like the one we have.are developing so I have to be positive but I also have to warn that it is in its infancy.
+Ever since I stumbled on Arpanet, I dreamed of a cloud much like the one we have, or rather, are developing so I have to be positive but I also have to warn that it is in its infancy.

-The cloud is a new idea promoted by Big software businesses and many suggest by security agencies too, to get everyone’s data and computer power running a small hand full of public cloud services.
+The cloud is a new idea promoted by Big software businesses and many experts not given to fantasy, suggest it is also heavily promoted and to some degree funded by security agencies too, to get everyone’s data on a small handful of public cloud services.

 Please see my previous blog on the cloud here for a more detailed discussion

 The services are neatly broken down into S, P, or I followed by “AAS”

 AAS means “As A Service” what that means for you is that: you don’t own it, you don’t control it, you don’t know what it will cost next year, you can’t control security of your systems and data, you may not be able to get to your systems and data at all if there is an outage ( We already had many of these) or if there is a minor war or civil unrest in the wrong location.
 Even a change of government and legislation could bring serious issues.
 Add to this the conflicting drives of web globalisation and closing borders and it’s not hard to see the risks and contradictions wrapped up in “the cloud” in 2017, time of writing.